By Rosemary Frei, MSc, DrBicuspid.com contributing writer

 However, embezzling employees often give clues that they are stealing from you, he said.

-His analysis of a 2007 survey of employee termination and embezzlement by the ADA revealed that more than two-third of embezzlements are discovered by observing employee behavior.
+His analysis of a 2007 survey of employee termination and embezzlement by the ADA revealed that more than two-thirds of embezzlements are discovered by observing employee behavior.

 “Rather than trying to turn dentists into hastily trained, ill-equipped auditors, the approach I recommend is to closely and systematically evaluate employee behavior to look for actions that are consistent with dishonesty,” he said.
 “The fact that this behavior is generally difficult to conceal is what makes this technique effective.”